 The sensor correction block calculates the signal to be added to the in-loop displacement sensor.
 The goal is to calculate the ground displacement and highpass filter it so we accurately pass the ground displacement at the microseismic peak and higher frequencies, but we do not pass the ground tilt, which dominates the horizontal signals at lower frequencies.
-The design of the 'optimal' filter for this is described in Wensheng Hua's thesis Low Frequency Vibration Isolation and Alignment System for Advanced LIGO, which is available at LIGO-P050030.
+The design of the 'optimal' filter for this is described in Wensheng Hua's thesis.
 A convex optimization technique was used to calculate the 'optimal' FIR filter, but the resulting filter is very computationally intensive, so a set of tricks are used to make the system realizable.
 Those tricks include the use of IIR filters to accompany the basic FIR filter.
 Figure 2 compares the basic FIR response to the final highpass consisting of the FIR and the IIR companion filters.
 The response near the microseism is the same, but the companion filters clean up the response below 10 mHz and above 1 Hz.